kylepls/domain-checker/README.md

   This is more efficent (and cheaper) then hammering whois servers.
   This works about 90% of the time to weed out taken domains.
   The last step is to acutally do a whois lookup and make sure it's 100% not taken.

+  Should move this to http://data.iana.org/TLD/tlds-alpha-by-domain.txt at some point.

   Domain prices and suggested sites are also listed in the search results.